We love hearing success stories! Here are just a few!

 Taiwan's second largest city, located in the south of the country.
 I

 will be teaching primary school kids.
-In the process I have knocked
+In the process I have knocked back

 offers from China and one from Poland.
 I can't get over it, I am now